RPillz/EverySoOften/README.md

 ### Built as part of the first LaraJam!

 I heard about [LaraJam.dev](https://app.larajam.dev) hosting a Laravel hack-a-thon with the theme of "Personal Productivity" and jumped in!

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.
+This app was built from scratch in a single weekend. (so... lower your expectations.)

 ### Installation

 This is a standard Laravel site.
 You can clone this git and see ['Laravel install documentation'](https://laravel.com/docs/8.x/installation)

 The reminders and emails require the work queue to be running (there are two daily tasks), and email configured to be sent properly.

-Note: You may need to run  **composer install --ignore-platform-reqs**  as the package goldspecdigital/laravel-eloquent-uuid is wanting PHP 7.3

 ### License